 Diane di Prima Papers

-Housed at the Department of Rare Books and Special Collections,
+Housed at Department of Rare Books, Archives & Special Collections, University of Louisville.

 Diane di Prima, feminist writer, poet, and teacher, was born in Brooklyn, New York, on August 6, 1934.
 Di Prima is the eldest child and only daughter of Francis and Emma di Prima, who were college-educated, middle-class Italian-Americans.
 Di Prima has two younger brothers, Frank (born November 6, 1937) and Richard (born September 19, 1941) who followed more traditional career paths, becoming an attorney and the owner of an educational electronics firm, respectively.